 Parental kidnapping is not uncommon in Ohio divorce cases.
 When a parent kidnaps their child, they take them without informing the other parent about the child’s whereabouts, and they typically deny visitation, as well.
 Parental kidnapping is taken extremely seriously in West Columbus.
 It is essential to work with a child custody lawyer if you believe your child has been abducted, particularly if you suspect your child might be taken out of the country.

 Once a child custody order is issued by a judge, it will remain in effect until the child’s 18th birthday, or until they reach another milestone, such as graduating from high school.
 Still, there are times when modifications have to be made to a child custody order.
 The three most common reasons for this are as follows:

 Child custody orders are final and they are legally binding.
 Parents that refuse to abide by a court order may face consequences such as being found in contempt of court.
 Parents that refuse to abide by child custody orders are also at risk for facing penalties associated with parental kidnapping.

-- One parent wants to relocate: People do not always live close to each other just because they share a child together.
+People do not always live close to each other just because they share a child together.
 If one parent wants to relocate, particularly out of state, they must petition the court to do so.